Table of Contents

 I do not believe that low saliva PH or the the chemical causticity of methamphetamine contribute significantly to the decay.
 Note the distribution of the caries as shown in the image above.
 The decay tends to begin around the gingival margin (the gum line) and between the teeth.
 This suggests that the decay is associated with areas where plaque accumulates.
 Plaque causes this type of tooth decay when it becomes acidified as a result of frequent contact with sugar.

-The pharmacologic activity of the drug produces dry mouth syndrome --lower saliva output.
+The pharmacologic activity of the drug produces dry mouth syndrome –lower saliva output.
 Dry mouth syndrome causes increased decay as a result of a shift in the oral bacterial balance toward species that produce higher acid output when exposed to sugar.
-Considering the large amounts sugary soft drinks that addicts are prone to drink to satisfy their thirst, as well as the lifestyle that most addicts live, it is more likely that the drug's direct corrosive effect, and its effect on salivary PH are probably overwhelmed by the well documented destruction produced by the combination of poor oral hygiene, dry mouth, copious amounts of liquid sugar and bruxing.
+Considering the large amounts sugary soft drinks that addicts are prone to drink to satisfy their thirst, as well as the lifestyle that most addicts live, it is more likely that the drug’s direct corrosive effect, and its effect on salivary PH are probably overwhelmed by the well documented destruction produced by the combination of poor oral hygiene, dry mouth, copious amounts of liquid sugar and bruxing (grinding of the teeth).